Airbus A400M Atlas: Accidents

 An A400M crashed on 9 May 2015, when aircraft MSN23, on its first test flight crashed shortly after take-off from San Pablo Airport in Seville, Spain, killing four Spanish Airbus crew and seriously injuring two others.
 Once airborne, the crew contacted air traffic controllers just before the crash about a technical failure, before colliding with an electricity pylon while attempting an emergency landing.
 The crash was attributed to the FADEC system being unable to read engine sensors properly due to an accidental file-wipe, resulting in three of its four engines remaining in "idle" mode during takeoff.

+Controversies

+Export Control breaches

+In July 2026, Airbus announced that it had paid a fine of £6.4 million to UK revenue and customs authorities to settle a two-year-old investigation into export control violations.
+The investigation focused on anomalies over the cross-border transfer of parts for the A400M military airlifter that came to light during an audit in 2022.

+According to HMRC sources, the breaches included: